northeastern-rc/rc-public-documentation/docs/source/runningjobs/runningsjob.md

-(running-job-with-sjob)=
+(running-job-with-job-assist)=
-# Running Jobs with sjob
+# Running Jobs with job-assist

-The `sjob` command is designed to simplify the process of submitting jobs on the Discovery cluster using SLURM's `srun` and `sbatch` modes.
-It provides an intuitive interface for requesting resources and managing job submissions.
+The `job-assist` command is designed to simplify the process of submitting jobs on the Discovery cluster using SLURM's `srun` and `sbatch` modes.
+It provides an intuitive interface for requesting resources and managing job submissions on the cluster.

 ## Features